SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/opc-ua.md

 ### <a name="gateway-register"></a>Gateway configuration and registration

 YAML file and spring profiles are used for the configuration of the gateway.
 A default configuration file is embedded in the gateway JAR file, so you only need to set the properties which are different from the default.
-For more information on the YAML syntax, see [https://bitbucket.org/asomov/snakeyaml/src/default/](https://bitbucket.org/asomov/snakeyaml/src/default/).

 > **Important**: When editing the YAML file, make sure to provide valid indentations.